otectus/nexus_client/docs/source/modes.rst

 You can create your own types (workflows/patterns) using the built-in visual node-based editor found in the ``Tools -> Agents Builder``.

-You can also create your own agent by creating a new provider that inherits from ``pygpt_net.provider.agents.base``.
+You can also create your own agent by creating a new provider that inherits from ``nexus_net.provider.agents.base``.

 **Tools and Plugins**